Account Based Marketing vs. Lead Generation: Which Generates Better Results?

 ABM Adoption Takes Off

-Since 2016, ABM has become one of the biggest trends in business-to-business (B2B) marketing.
+During 2016, ABM became one of the biggest buzzwords in business-to-business (B2B) marketing.
 The concept gained traction, and B2B marketers began to invest more heavily in ABM.
-According to SiriusDecisions’ 2016 State of Account Based Marketing Research, 27% of survey participants allocated between 11% and 30% of their total marketing budget to ABM, up from 19% in 2015.
+According to SiriusDecisions’ 2016 State of Account Based Marketing Study, 27% of survey participants allocated between 11% and 30% of their total marketing budget to ABM, up from 19% in 2015.

 In the same study, over 70% of respondents said they spent more of their budgets on ABM in 2016.
 Researchers expect this upward trend in spending to continue in 2017.